openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Credential Issuer Metadata Endpoint MUST utilize TLS.

-To fetch the Credential Issuer Metadata, a requester MUST send a HTTP request using the GET method and the path formed following the steps above.
+To fetch the Credential Issuer Metadata, the requester MUST send an HTTP request using the GET method and the path formed following the steps above.
 The URL SHOULD NOT contain any query parameters.
-The Credential Issuer MUST return a JSON document compliant with this specification using the `application/json` media type and a HTTP Status Code 200.
+The Credential Issuer MUST return a JSON document compliant with this specification using the `application/json` media type and the HTTP Status Code 200.

 The Wallet is RECOMMENDED to send an `Accept-Language` Header in the HTTP GET request to indicate the language(s) preferred for display.
-It is up to the Credential Issuer whether to
+It is up to the Credential Issuer whether to:

-* send a subset the metadata containing internationalized display data for one or all of the requested languages and indicate returned languages using the HTTP `Content-Language` Header.
+* send a subset the metadata containing internationalized display data for one or all of the requested languages and indicate returned languages using the HTTP `Content-Language` Header, or
-* ignore the `Accept-Language` Header and send all supported languages or any chosen default subset.
+* ignore the `Accept-Language` Header and send all supported languages or any chosen subset.

 The language(s) in HTTP `Accept-Language` and `Content-Language` Headers MUST use the values defined in [@!RFC3066].